 Liquid Suspension Time-Kill Test

-The procedure described below is based on a standardized suspension time-kill test procedure, ASTM E2315 "Standard Guide for Assesment of Antimicrobial Activity Using a Time-Kill Procedure."
+The suspension-based time-kill test has been standardized by ASTM, as ASTM E2315 "Standard Guide for Assesment of Antimicrobial Activity Using a Time-Kill Procedure."

 - A microbial culture is prepared.
 For most bacteria, a 24 hour culture in nutrient broth works well.
 For most fungi, a spore preparation from a saline wash works well.